adriantlh/adriantlh/README.md

 # Adrian Tan

 Welcome to my corner of GitHub.
-I work with Data and Software,
+I work with Data and Software and I sometimes talk about HR stuff.

 ## Current Focus
 - Looking for fun interesting Projects